Anti-Bribery and Anti-Corruption Statement

 Our ethical business practices prohibit our associates from participating in bribery and accepting improper payments.
 We operate in compliance with all applicable regulations and applicable laws, which include the U.S. Foreign Corrupt Practices Act (opens in a new tab) and similar laws that prohibit improper payments.

 We have a Board-approved Prohibited Receipts and Payments Policy that states: No officer, director, associate, agent, or attorney of First Horizon Corporation, First Horizon Bank, or any of their direct or indirect subsidiaries (“FHN”) shall corruptly solicit, demand, accept, or agree to accept anything of value (excluding compensation and expenses paid in the usual course of business) for himself or herself or a third party, intending to be influenced or rewarded in connection with any transaction or business of FHN.
-No officer, director, employee or agent of FHN shall directly or indirectly give or offer a bribe, kickback, or similar payment or consideration to any person or entity for any reason.
+No officer, director, associate or agent of FHN shall directly or indirectly give or offer a bribe, kickback, or similar payment or consideration to any person or entity for any reason.

 Anti-Money Laundering (AML) Statement

 First Horizon is dedicated to being a trusted financial institution and combating money laundering practices.
 We diligently work to ensure that our banking services are used responsibly and ethically and verify our clients’ identities to prevent any misuse of our bank.
 We take pride in abiding by all laws pertaining to financial legality.
 All associates are required to complete annual trainings on the Bank Secrecy Act and Anti-Money Laundering, as well as targeted training on Commercial Loan Fraud and Fraud and Security Awareness.